ccameron-gb/bash_koans/README.md

 - Consider using 2> to redirect standard errors to a file or text.
 About Quoting:
 - The escape character \ in Bash is used to continue the next line part of code to the original.
 This skips the next line command and rather treats the remaining characters after the character part of the same line.
+- We can use bash scripts to include ASCII characters, other characters generated like smiley faces, and other scripts from other programs like \n and \t.
+- The escape character will result to delete itself from the result and paste the next character after the \, resulting in "escaping" the line.

 ## Tips and Gotchas
 - Ordering matters for redirecting stdout or stderr with its file descriptors.
+- We can create locally translated specific messages by telling the bash to find the translation if we contain it.
+If it doesn't, then it will result in the original text.

 ### How to